Rustpotter Keyword Spotter

 The magic word to spot is gathered from your 'Voice' configuration.

-You can generate your own wake word model by using the Rustpotter CLI (opens new window).
+You can generate your own wakeword files using the Rustpotter CLI (opens new window).

 To use a wake word model, you should place the file under '<openHAB userdata>/rustpotter' and configure your magic word to match the file name replacing spaces with '_' and adding the extension '.rpw'.
 As an example, the file generated for the keyword "ok openhab" will be named 'ok_openhab.rpw'.

 The service will only work if it's able to find the correct rpw for your magic word configuration.